jorisoffouga/project_connect/README.md

 # Project_connect

-Based on MQTT and QT Framework this projet contains all application for gateway and sensor
+Based on MQTT and QT Framework this projet contains all applications for gateway and sensor

 I. Gateway
   Message router between the graphics application and the sensors